salihah-rilvan/GovTech-DE-Assignment-Solution/Section1/Section1Doc.md

 4. Navigate to folder ```dags``` to see both my dag file which is ```data-pipeline-dag.py```.
 The python script containing the function which is ```Data_Pipelines.py``` is also in the same folder.

 However, I am still trying to figure out how to run the DAG while parsing in arguments for a python function.

+So far, here is how it looks like on Airflow:
+![Screenshot]image.png